haakensonb/habit_tracker/README.md

 Add some type of registration confirmation.
 Maybe use Flask-Mail?

-React:

-    Add logout function to clear localStorage and store

 Add function to check if authToken is expired and refresh it.
 This could be called before any api function to make sure the token is still valid

-    Add page redirects with react-router

 # Documentation